 PreTel’s area sensor uterine electromyography (uEMG) monitoring solves the inability of existing technology to accurately identify independent contraction activity of individual regions of the uterus.
-Identification of this regional activity allows for improved care in the preterm labor patient, managing the progress of labor at time of delivery, and safety to the admiration of induction therapy.
+Identification of this regional activity allows for improved care in the preterm labor patient, managing the progress of labor at time of delivery, and safety to the administration of induction therapy.

 These improvements will avoid unnecessary C-Section deliveries, post-delivery maternal hemorrhage, and expensive neonatal intensive care nursery stays.